danthegoodman1/codeenvyCommandConfig/README.md

 1. Make a project
 2. In the top right where it says:
 >**Ready** - start command

-click on it and select create new command.
+Click on it and select create new command.
 That will take you into the run command editor.

 3. Follow the instructions below: